 human beings that you should care for them? -Psalm 8:3-4

 Like the setting sun, distracting cares, noise, and light from the day fade slowly.
-It’s not like a light switch that can go instantly from too bright to the clarity of the night sky.
+It’s not like a light switch that can go instantly from too bright to the darkened clarity of the night sky.
 Gently our minds settle; our hearts find a new rhythm.
 And we see beauty, like that of a spectacular sunset.
 We have taken the time to glimpse His glory.
-Then too soon we pick up our blankets.
-We get back in the car sure we touched eternity.
+Then too soon we go back in our homes and pull down the shades against the dark, sure we were touched in the golds of eternity.
 We smile awkwardly not knowing how to describe what just happened, and gladly return to “reality” as the familiar Jeff Beck or Melanie play on the eight track, the dash board lighting the car and headlights lighting the road.

 Hunger for more.
 He will answer.
 We short circuit moving into His presence by rejoicing at the sunset and calling that enough.
 Lavishly invest time waiting on Him.
-Watch Him enter with golds and reds and streaming rays of light and wait still.
+Watch Him enter as the single light goes beyond the horizon with its golds and reds and streaming rays of light and wait still.
 He hasn’t fully manifested Himself.
-The door was just opening as He enters.
-Stay until the uncountable points of light hang before you.
+The sun going down was just Him entering through the door.
+Stay until the uncountable points of light are stretched across the sky, bejeweling His crown, giving witness to the fulness of His majesty.

 “Only in returning to me